 Do I need a funeral home to hold a memorial service?

-The simple answer is no, you do not have to employ the services of a funeral director to conduct a memorial service.
-A memorial service is more of an event, often referred to now as a ‘life event’, and many memorial services are hosted as a Life Celebration.
+The simple answer is no. You do not have to employ the services of a funeral director to conduct a memorial service.
+A memorial service is more of an event, often referred to now as a ‘life event,’ and many memorial services are hosted as a Life Celebration.

-The ability to now arrange a simple, direct cremation to manage the disposition, and then be at liberty to perform your own memorialization is changing our whole attitudes to death care ritual in modern society.
+The ability to now arrange a simple, direct cremation to manage the disposition, and then be at liberty to perform your own memorialization is changing our whole attitudes to death care rituals in modern society.

-If simplicity is what you require from a funeral director make sure you opt for a funeral home that understand and delivers this.
+If simplicity is what you require from a funeral director make sure you opt for a funeral home that understands and delivers this.
 How you want to memorialize your loved one is your choice, and you should never be coerced into thinking that you have made the wrong choice.

 If you opt to hold a memorial service at a later date, this can give you time to truly reflect on how you can best memorialize your loved one.

 More families are deciding that they would prefer to arrange and conduct a memorial tribute for their lost loved one than opt for a funeral home service.
 Not only does this put family and friends more in control of the structure and content of a memorial service, but it can also save significantly on funeral expense costs.